a11031371/phantom_mask/response.md

 ### A.1.
 Requirement Completion Rate
 - [X] Design database schema.
   - Tables are designed as follows:
 `pharmacies`: Stores pharmacy details including opening hours (days X opening/closing time).
 `masks`: Stores mask information (model + color + # of packs).
 `pharmacy_masks`: Links masks to pharmacies with price.
 Extesible for other dependent attributes (e.g., ads) in the futue.
 `users`: Stores user information.
 `transactions`: Stores user transaction records.

 - [x] Complete ETL scripts to import given json data to sqlite database.
   - Implemented at pharmacies_etl_script.py and users_etl_script.py.

+- [x] Build ORM models in django and finish migration.

-- [ ] List all pharmacies open at a specific time and on a day of the week if requested.
+- [x] Complete task: List all pharmacies open at a specific time and on a day of the week if requested.
+  - Implemented at OpenPharmaciesListCreate API.
+  - Tested and documented.
+- [ ] Complete task: List all masks sold by a given pharmacy, sorted by mask name or price.
   - Implemented at xxx API.
-- [ ] List all masks sold by a given pharmacy, sorted by mask name or price.
-  - Implemented at xxx API.
+  - Tested and documented.
 - [ ] List all pharmacies with more or less than x mask products within a price range.
   - Implemented at xxx API.
+  - Tested and documented.
 - [ ] The top x users by total transaction amount of masks within a date range.
   - Implemented at xxx API.
+  - Tested and documented.
 - [ ] The total number of masks and dollar value of transactions within a date range.
   - Implemented at xxx API.
+  - Tested and documented.
-- [x] Search for pharmacies or masks by name, ranked by relevance to the search term.
+- [ ] Search for pharmacies or masks by name, ranked by relevance to the search term.
   - Implemented at xxx API.
+  - Tested and documented.
-- [x] Process a user purchases a mask from a pharmacy, and handle all relevant data changes in an atomic transaction.
+- [ ] Process a user purchases a mask from a pharmacy, and handle all relevant data changes in an atomic transaction.
   - Implemented at xxx API.
+  - Tested and documented.
 ### A.2.
 API Document
-> Please describe how to use the API in the API documentation.
-You can edit by any format (e.g., Markdown or OpenAPI) or free tools (e.g., [hackMD](https://hackmd.io/), [postman](https://www.postman.com/), [google docs](https://docs.google.com/document/u/0/), or  [swagger](https://swagger.io/specification/)).
+Please go [here](https://hackmd.io/@LLH/Bk9rZVFaJg) to refer to the API documentation.

 Import [this](#api-document) json file to Postman.

 ### A.3.
 Build Tables Commands
-Please run the script command to setup tables for the database (phantom_mask_db.sqlite3).
+Please run the script command to setup tables for the database (phantom_mask_db.db).

 ```bash
 $ python [PATH_TO_FILE]/db_setup.py